NeilMacMullen/Textrude/README.md

 The current release is **v1.2.0**.

 **Textrude requires [.Net 5.0](https://dotnet.microsoft.com/download/dotnet/5.0).
 If it's not already on your machine you will need to install it.**

+**To run TextrudeInteractive you must install the [WebView2 runtime](https://developer.microsoft.com/en-us/microsoft-edge/webview2/)**

  - If you just want the binaries,  [go here](doc/getBinaries.md).